• Skip to primary navigation

 Check out my Japanese Alps itinerary and Kamikochi camping and hiking guide.

-From Matsumoto, we traveled back to Tokyo to catch our flight back home.
+Our flight back home was from Tokyo, so we changed the snowy mountain peaks for bustling city streets for our last day here.
 I was sad to leave because we had such an amazing month in Japan…

-From the floating Tori gate of Miyajima to the peaks of Kamikochi, the temples in Kyoto and the mysterious forest of Koyasan, it was a wonderful trip.
-And that’s not even taking into account all the delicious food!
+From the floating Tori gate of Miyajima to the peaks of Kamikochi, the temples in Kyoto, and the mysterious forest of Koyasan, it was a wonderful trip.
+And that’s not even taking into account all the delicious Japanese food!

-Japan is an amazing country and I highly recommend to add Japan to your travel bucket list, you won’t regret it.
+Japan is an amazing country and I highly recommend adding Japan to your travel bucket list, you won't regret it.

 Alternative Japan itineraries (7 and 10 days + 2 and 3 weeks)